stefanuebe/vaadin-fullcalendar/docs/main/migration.md

 Nevertheless, for the normal use case, this has no effect.
 If you subclassed the JS classes, feel free to convert it to TypeScript, but be aware, we do not yet have any fancy TypeScript stuff.
 But it will come somewhere in future ;)

+### Issues with webpack
+There is a known issue with webpack, that will most likely lead to issues, when starting the application.

+Check the "Known Issues" page for details (> Startup issue when using webpack (Vaadin 14-23)).

 ## No more EagerInMemoryEntryProvider
 To make maintenance of the client side a bit easier and less error prone, we decided to remove the